Providence Road/Media station

-Providence Road station (formerly Bowling Green) is a SEPTA Route 101 trolley stop in Media, Pennsylvania.
+Providence Road/Media station is a stop on the D in Media, Pennsylvania.
 It is officially located at Providence Road (PA 252) and State Street.

-Trolleys arriving at this station travel between 69th Street Terminal in Upper Darby, Pennsylvania and Orange Street in Media.
+Trolleys arriving at this station travel between 69th Street Transit Center in Upper Darby Township, Pennsylvania and Orange Street in Media.
 The station has a shed with a roof where people can go inside when it is raining.
 It also has a half dozen free parking spaces along the tracks on the southeast corner of the railroad crossing at Providence Road.

-Providence Road station is the location where the Route 101 line leaves State Street and enters a separate right-of-way.
+Providence Road/Media station is the location where the D1 leaves State Street and enters a separate right of way.
 A storage track begins east of Providence Road across from the station shed that eventually becomes the second track.
 Additionally, a shopping center exists along Baltimore Pike between North Providence and Beatty Roads, which has a stop of its own.